 Where is Malta located?
 There is no doubt that Malta is still relatively unknown, which is why many people ask this question!

-Our island lies in the center of the Mediterranean Sea and is the most southern of all the countries in Europe.
+Our island lies in the centre of the Mediterranean Sea and is the most southern of all the countries in Europe.
 This puts us midway between Gibraltar and Alexandria, and between Sicily and North Africa.
-We are closer to Europe than Africa.
+To put it into perspective, we are closer to Europe than Africa.

 Coordinates for Malta: